lulzzz/documentation-1/docs/category/01_install_aks.md

 ### Install the kubectl CLI

+Kubectl is used to manage kubernetes.
 To install it locally, run the following command:

 ```bash
 az aks install-cli